edulinq/python-utils/README.md

 ## Configuration System

-This project provides a configuration system that supplies options (e.g., user name, password) to a command-line interface ([CLI](https://en.wikipedia.org/wiki/Command-line_interface)) tool.
+This project provides a configuration system that supplies options (e.g., username, password) to a command-line interface (CLI) tool.
 The configuration system follows a tiered order, allowing options to be specified and overridden from both files and command-line options.

 ### Configuration Sources